isaac-adebayo/github-actions/README.md

      npm init -y
      ```
    - Created a '**[app.js](https://github.com/isaac-adebayo/github-actions/blob/main/app.js)**' file in the directory
-   - Tested the code at 'http://localhost:3000' and ensured the projet was working porperly
+   - Tested the code at 'http://localhost:3000' and ensured the projet worked properly
      ```
-     node app.js
+     npm start
      ```
    - Commited the code changes and push the code this Github [repository](https://github.com/isaac-adebayo/github-actions)
      ```